 Rory McIlroy was hitting 40-yard drives at age two.
 Michelle Wie learned to play golf at age 4.
 At age 3, Phil Mickelson told people he was running away from home to the golf course.
-Lydia Ko started golfing with her mom when she was five.
-And Jordan Spieth started playing with Little Tikes plastic golf clubs at 18 months old.
+Lydia Ko started golfing with her mom when she was 5.
+And Jordan Spieth started playing with “Little Tikes” plastic golf clubs at just 18 months old.

 As Soon As They're Comfortable

 "It is never too young to encourage juniors to play this great game," he says.
-"Plastic clubs and whiffle balls around the house or little tiny light-weight golf clubs help a youngster with performance.
+"Plastic clubs and wiffle balls around the house or little tiny light-weight golf clubs help a youngster with performance.
 But, there is no harm in having them swing any club at a golf ball.”

 On the other hand, some kids take to the game like a duck (hook) to water.
 You may never know if your child is ready until you put a club in their hand.

 Similar to anything you teach your children at a young age, the more fun they have doing it, the more likely they are to stick with it.
 So when the time comes, find proper equipment that is not too heavy for your little one.
 Making it fun and encouraging early on could make it fun for a lifetime.

 Creative Ways to Get Your Kids Started Early